i386x/pubdocs/TeX/README.md

    new_hbox._total_sx = [0, 0, 0, 0]

    for skip in new_hbox.list:
-       if skip.type is not SKIP:
+       if skip.type.super is not SKIP:
            continue
        if new_hbox._spread > 0:
            new_hbox._total_sx[skip.stretch.order] += skip.stretch.value